 At JWU, we have the hospitality niches covered to help develop the industry knowledge and skills needed when you start your hospitality job search.
 Our hospitality degrees are designed to ensure you thrive in this booming industry.

-The hospitality management bachelor's degree program at JWU offers an in-depth look at the exciting hospitality management field.
-You'll learn the ins and outs of this growing industry to help you determine the best career, whether it is a niche area or something on the beaten path.
+The Hospitality Management bachelor’s degree program at JWU offers an in-depth look at the exciting hospitality management field.
+You’ll learn the ins and outs of this growing industry to help you determine the best career, whether it is a niche area or something on the beaten path.
+Additionally, you can choose to customize your degree program with specializations in Food and Beverage, Hotels and Resorts, and Sustainable Tourism.

 You’ll walk away with major concepts, values, and skills upon which the hospitality industry is built and maintains its standards today.
 Prospective employers will be impressed with the knowledge and abilities you’ll bring with you to their business.